TuwaIO/pulsar-core/apps/docs/src/content/apiReference/pulsar-core/src/components/initializeTxTrackingStore.md

 `TR`

+The type of the tracker identifier.

 ### T

 `T` *extends* [`Transaction`](../type-aliases/Transaction.md)\<`TR`\>

+The specific transaction type.

+### A

+`A`

+The return type of the initial action function.

 ## Parameters

 ### options

-Configuration options for the store slice.
+Configuration for the store slice.

 #### onSucceedCallbacks?